sosfert/mmu_dummerstorf_wgs/README.md

-# mmu_dummerstorf_wgs
+# WGS analysis of the Dummerstorf mouse lines

-Analysis of whole genome sequencing data of the Dummerstorf mouse lines
+This repository contains the scripts used to analyse whole genome sequencing data of the Dummerstorf mouse lines.
+The analysis starts from raw sequences obtained from the sequencing facility that collaborated in this project.